How to negotiate when you feel you have no power or leverage

 In conclusion, negotiating without power can be challenging, but it’s not impossible.
 By focusing on your interests, doing your research, preparing for multiple scenarios, building relationships, being flexible, using effective communication, and remaining calm and professional, you can negotiate effectively and achieve mutually beneficial outcomes.

-Author: J C Chan
+Article by J C Chan